L3ad Solutions

 Takeaway

-Worth trying: Set up Google alerts for your business name and check your Google Business Profile every Monday morning.
-Respond to one review this week, even if it's old.
-That's the habit.
+Set up alerts for your business name and check your Google Business Profile every Monday morning.
+Respond to one review this week, even an old one.
+The habit of seeing and answering reviews fast is worth more than any single five-star rating.

 online reputation management for small business basics